Webshop & Wordpress free hosting

 }

-is automatically assigned the value of each element in each iteration.
-The code block inside the loop simply echoes the value of $fruit
+In this example, the foreach loop iterates over each element of the $fruits array.
+The variable $fruit is automatically assigned the value of each element in each iteration.
+The code block inside the loop simply echoes the value of $fruit followed by a space.

-The output of the above code will be: apple banana orange
+The output of the above code will be: apple banana orange.

 The foreach loop automatically handles the iteration process, ensuring that each element of the array is processed.
 You don’t need to manually manage the loop counter or track indices.